SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 loglevel

-Topic 211: E-Mail Services
+## Topic 211: E-Mail Services

-211.1 Using e-mail servers (weight: 4)
+### 211.1 Using e-mail servers

-Weight	4
+#### Weight	4

-Description	Candidates should be able to manage an e-mail server, including the configuration of e-mail aliases, e-mail quotas and virtual e-mail domains.
+#### Description	Candidates should be able to manage an e-mail server, including the configuration of e-mail aliases, e-mail quotas and virtual e-mail domains.
 This objective includes configuring internal e-mail relays and monitoring e-mail servers.

 Key Knowledge Areas:

 Configuration files for postfix